rebeccalct/Face-Age-Invariant/README.md

 ### 2. Data cleaning
 From raw datasets, we noticed the labels of some pictures are wrong.
 So we have to revise them or delete them directly.
-1. wrong "gender"
+1. remove all pictures with more than one face
-2. more than one face in the picture
+2. fix wrong "gender"

 ### 3. Picture re-organization
 The dataset is sorted to get the serial number of each person.
 Every picture is renamed by the age.jpg.